m0nad/awesome-privilege-escalation/README.md

  - [RottenPotatoNG](https://github.com/breenmachine/RottenPotatoNG): New version of RottenPotato as a C++ DLL and standalone C++ binary - no need for meterpreter or other tools.
  - [SessionGopher](https://github.com/Arvanaghi/SessionGopher): SessionGopher is a PowerShell tool that finds and decrypts saved session information for remote access tools.
  - [Sherlock](https://github.com/rasta-mouse/Sherlock/): PowerShell script to quickly find missing software patches for local privilege escalation vulnerabilities.
 (Deprecated)
+ - [SweetPotato](https://github.com/CCob/SweetPotato):  Local Service to SYSTEM privilege escalation from Windows 7 to Windows 10 / Server 2019 by CCob
  - [Tater](https://github.com/Kevin-Robertson/Tater): Tater is a PowerShell implementation of the Hot Potato Windows Privilege Escalation exploit.
  - [Watson](https://github.com/rasta-mouse/Watson): Watson is a .NET tool designed to enumerate missing KBs and suggest exploits for Privilege Escalation vulnerabilities.
  - [WindowsEnum](https://github.com/absolomb/WindowsEnum): A Powershell Privilege Escalation Enumeration Script.